Tennessee Volunteers basketball: "The Ernie and Bernie Show"

 In 1974, Mears and his trusted assistant Stu Aberdeen were able to recruit New York City standout forward Ernie Grunfeld to Knoxville.
 In his freshman season, Grunfeld led the team in scoring, averaging 17.4 points per game, and received first-team All-SEC honors.

 Ernie Grunfeld (left) and Bernard King (right) were high-scoring teammates for the Vols from 1974 to 1977.

 The following season, Grunfeld was joined by fellow New Yorker Bernard King.
 Known as "The Ernie and Bernie Show," King and Grunfeld led the Volunteers to a 61–20 record over three years and an SEC championship in 1977.
 During their three years together, Tennessee posted a 5–1 record against Kentucky.
 The Volunteers reached the National Invitation Tournament in 1975 and the NCAA tournament in 1976 and 1977.
 King was named first-team All-American and SEC Player of the Year in 1975 and 1976, and then shared the honor with Grunfeld in 1977, with both being named SEC Co-Player of the Year.

-Grunfeld graduated from Tennessee in 1977 and King chose to forgo his senior year to enter the NBA draft.
+Grunfeld graduated from Tennessee in 1977 and King decided to skip his senior year in order to enter the NBA draft.
 King was drafted 7th overall to the New Jersey Nets and Grunfeld went 11th overall to the Milwaukee Bucks.
-Both enjoyed long and illustrious NBA careers.

 Perhaps the biggest impact of the "Ernie and Bernie" show was how it changed the national perception of the Tennessee basketball program.
 This "Double Trouble from Tennessee" was featured in the February 1976 edition of Sports Illustrated.
 In 2013, ESPN premiered a 30 for 30 documentary called "Bernie and Ernie" about the all-time great Volunteer basketball players.

 Exit and legacy

 Following the exit of his two biggest stars, Mears, who long struggled with depression, was not able to coach the team in 1978.
 Under the watch of interim coach Cliff Wettig, the Volunteers struggled to an 11–16 record, and Mears officially retired for health reasons after the season.

-Mears is remembered not only as the greatest coach in Tennessee men's basketball history, but also as a great entertainer and marketer.
-From the beginning of his time at Tennessee, Mears employed marketing tactics to get fans to games—from his patented and provocative orange blazer, to his introduction of the Pride of the Southland Band to basketball games, to his entertaining pre-game warmups that compared to the Harlem Globetrotters for creativity.
-At the beginning of his tenure, Mears declared, "This is Big Orange Country," and this slogan has lived on long past his coaching years.
+Mears employed marketing tactics to get fans to games, including orange blazers, his introduction of the Pride of the Southland Band to basketball games, and his pre-game warmups that compared to the Harlem Globetrotters for creativity.
+At the beginning of his tenure, Mears declared, "This is Big Orange Country," and this slogan lived on long past his coaching years.